 - If you have an existing mortgage, you must use the money you release to pay it off first.

 With over 200 years’ experience we know what makes great service.
-That’s why we’re a Feefo Gold Trusted Service Provider for the fourth year running.
+That’s why we’re a Feefo Platinum Trusted Service Provider.

 But don’t take our word for it, see why people like you have given us 4.8 stars for our service.
 Based on 3954 reviews over the past year.